-Fabletics’ Adam Golderberg and Kevin Hart on what’s next for the activewear empire – TechCrunch
+Fabletics’ Adam Goldenberg and Kevin Hart on what’s next for the activewear empire – TechCrunch

 “[A company I invest in] has to coincide with myself and my lifestyle.
 If I’m going to talk about it, I have to be true to it,” Hart told TechCrunch.
 “There’s a plethora of things that I’m involved with that people would be shocked to know I was a part of, but it’s because I have the eyesight for it and a love for it.”

 The Fabletics menswear line that Hart has advertised, and served as a brand spokesman for, has seen major growth amid a broader spike in athleisure wear sales.
-Goldenberg is bullish on just how much growth Fabletics will see from its men’s line so early in its lifecycle.
+Goldenberg is bullish on just how much growth Fabletics will see from its men’s line so early in its life cycle.

 “It’s a big goal, but I think we could do $75-100 million in sales next year with Fabletics Men, which is our first full year with this line, which would be very, very fast growth,” Goldenberg says.